 The Republican minority in Congress complained that the Sedition Act violated the First Amendment to the Constitution, which protected freedom of speech and freedom of the press.
 But the Federalist majority pushed it through, arguing that English and American courts had long punished seditious libel under common law, and that freedom of speech must be balanced with an individual’s responsibility for false statements.

 Adams signed the Sedition Act into law on July 14, 1798.
 It was set to expire on March 3, 1801, the last day of his term in office.

 Timothy Lyon, a Republican congressman from Vermont, became the first person tried under the new law in October 1798.
 A grand jury indicted Lyon for publishing letters in Republican newspapers during his reelection campaign that showed “intent and design” to defame the government and President Adams, among other charges.
 Lyon acted as his own attorney, and defended himself by claiming the Sedition Act was unconstitutional, and that he had not intended to damage the government.

 He was convicted, and the judge sentenced him to four months in prison and a fine of $1,000.
 Lyon won reelection while sitting in jail, and would later defeat a Federalist attempt to kick him out of the House.

-Another individual famously prosecuted under the Sedition Act was the Republican-friendly journalist James Callendar.
-Sentenced to nine months in prison for his “false, scandalous, and malicious writing, against the said President of the United States,” Callendar wrote articles from jail supporting Jefferson’s campaign for president in 1800.
+Another individual famously prosecuted under the Sedition Act was the Republican-friendly journalist James Callender.
+Sentenced to nine months in prison for his “false, scandalous, and malicious writing, against the said President of the United States,” Callender wrote articles from jail supporting Jefferson’s campaign for president in 1800.